 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their Business Rates bill).
 There are a range of available reliefs:

 - www.oldham.gov.uk/businessrates, or by contacting Oldham Council’s Business Rates Department.

 Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
-Further detail on current temporary reliefs is available at:

 You should contact Oldham Council’s Business Rates Department for details on the latest availability of Business Rates relief and advice on whether you may qualify.

 Small Business Rates Relief